bivektor/lombokt/README.md

 ```

 * Primary constructor with at least one parameter is required.
-* Builder class must have a method for each constructor parameter with same name and type
 * Both `@Buildable` and `@Builder` annotations are required
-* Compilation fails for missing or invalid builder methods
 * Builder class cannot have extra property or method declarations
 * Annotations can be placed on just regular classes including data classes but not on objects, interfaces, inline, local, enum and value classes
 * User defined method bodies are dummy placeholders and, they are always overwritten by the compiler
-* Constructor doesn't have to be public, as buildable classes often prefer private constructors
+* Constructor doesn't have to be public, in fact private/protected is better to make sure you always use the builder as Lombokt doesn't validate your Builder class methods
 * Companion builder method is optional as the plugin doesn't check or validate Companion object methods
-* Generic types are not [supported yet](https://github.com/bivektor/lombokt/issues/41).

 ## Contributing